Terahertz Slonczewski propagating spin waves and large output voltage in antiferromagnetic spin-Hall nano-oscillators

 For practical applications the power consumption of the SHNO is of crucial importance.
-Approximating the current passing part of the NC in HM as a resistance with the length $L=2R$ and cross-sectional area $S=2R d_N$ in the $xz-$plane one obtains its resistance as $\sim(L/\sigma_N S)=1/\sigma_N d_N$ which is independent of $R$.
+Approximating the current passing part of the NC in HM as a resistance with the length $L=2R$ and cross-sectional area $S=2R d_N$ in the $xz-$plane we obtain its resistance as $\sim(L/\sigma_N S)=1/\sigma_N d_N$ which is independent of $R$.
 By multiplying Eq. \ref{ThresholdCurrentDensity} by $S$ we obtain the threshold current as

 The first term in this equation represents the current needed to overcome the damping which grows linearly with $R$.
 The second term reflects the propagation energy which scales with $R^{-1}$.
 The combination of these two terms leads to a minimum threshold current, $I_{\text{th}}^{\min}$, with respect to $R$.
 In Fig. \ref{figure2}(a) we depict $I_{\text{th}}$ as a function of $R$ for the parameters used in Fig. \ref{figure1} (blue line).
 For comparison, we display $I_{\text{th}}(R)$ for the uniaxial antiferromagnet Cr$_2$O$_3$ (orange line) with material parameters of $M_s=45.5$ kA/m, $H_E=490$ T, $H_A=0.035$ T and $a=1$ nm \cite{Foner1963,Artman1965}.
 Since $\omega_{\text{th}}$ is a slowly varying function of $R$ for $R\gtrsim 2\lambda_{ex}$ (Fig. \ref{figure1}(d)) away from the exchange dominated regime, we neglect its dependency on $R$, for large $R$ and obtain $R_{\text{min}}\simeq\sqrt{\frac{\mathcal{B}\lambda_{ex}^2}{\alpha\mathcal{A}\omega_{\text{th}}^{\text{min}}}}$ where $R_{\text{min}}$ and $\omega_{\text{th}}^{\text{min}}$ are the NC radius and threshold frequency at the threshold current minimum, respectively.
 This expression slightly underestimates $R_{\text{min}}$.
 In Fig. \ref{figure2}(b), (c) and (d) we depict $R_{\text{min}}$, $I_{\text{th}}^{\min}$ and $\omega_{\text{th}}^{\text{min}}$, respectively, as a function of $H_E$ and $H_A$ { (for a set of parameters that hold the exchange limit)} which are numerically obtained by minimizing $I_{\text{th}}(R)$.
 Figure \ref{figure2} (b) shows that $R_{\text{min}}$ increases (decreases) by increasing $H_E$ ($H_A$).
 However, $I_{\text{th}}^{\min}$ (Fig. \ref{figure2} (c)) and $\omega_{\text{th}}^{\text{min}}$ (Fig. \ref{figure2} (d)) increase by increasing both $H_E$ and $H_A$. { The parameters used for simulations is indicated with the red asterisk.
 White circles indicate some of the most interesting materials for AFM spintronics \cite{Foner1963,Artman1965,Saidl2017,Lebrun2018,Wang2020,Li2020,Vaidya2020,Fink1964,Searle1968,Moriyama2019,Lebrun2020,Hamdi2022a,Zhou2022} which all of them fall in the exchange limit and our theory holds.}